 Quinoa black bean salad is loaded with fluffy quinoa, tender black beans, sweet corn and flavored with herbs and spices, and a squirt of lime to elevate each bite!
 Serve this quick and easy salad warm or chilled in a bowl or as a side!

-One of the reasons I love putting together this quinoa black bean salad is that it’s easy, refreshing, and light but also super filling and highly nutritious.
-It’s one of those soul-soothing salads that makes you feel good about what you’re feeding yourself and your family!
+It’s more protein packed then rice and black beans and it’s one of those soul-soothing salads that makes you feel good about what you’re feeding yourself and your family!

 I often use it as my go-to when I’m deciding on a recipe to bring to a BBQ.
 It reminds me so much of my southwest quinoa salad which is probably why I make either one of them when choosing side dishes that are always crowd-pleasers.